Version control

 ?
 Using a backslash in this way is called

-‘escaping’ and it lets the terminal know to treat the space as part of
+‘escaping’.
+It lets the terminal know to treat the space as part of the

-the filename, and not a separate argument.
-However, it is pretty
+filename, and not a separate argument.
+It is a bit inconvenient and can

 If you run git status